microsoft/shadow-realignment-mia/README.md

 #### Experiment 3: In-depth study of white-box MIA performance across features types and layers
 This experiment consists in (1) training the target and shadow models and (2) evaluating MIAs using different types of features.
 The features can be extracted from the target model (scenario (S1) in the paper), from shadow models trained using the same weight initialisation as the target model (S2), or from shadow models trained using a different weight initialisation (S3).
 Furthermore, the features can be of different types and extracted from different layers.

-The results of this experiment will be saved in `experiments/cifar10/attack/cnn-large/shadow_models`, `experiments/cifar10/attack/cnn-large/target_models`, and `experiments/cifar10/attack/cnn-large/attack_results` of size 863M, 28M, and 119M, respectively.
+The results of this experiment will be saved in `experiments/cifar10/attack/cnn-large/shadow_models`, `experiments/cifar10/attack/cnn-large/target_models`, and `experiments/cifar10/attack/cnn-large/attack_results` and the estimated storage required is 863M, 28M, and 119M, respectively.

 Run the commands below to train: